tonytvo/blog-generator/content/blog/radical-candor-summary/index.md

 - **How To Say No To Your Extended Family**
 - **How To Say No To Your Spouse**
+  - boundaries help us to better understand our loved ones.
+They encourage us to see our spouses and partners as unique individuals with unique feelings, passions, and interests.
+They make it easier to identify our loved ones' needs.
+To that end, they discourage us from using guilt or manipulation to get what we desire.
+  - this notion of personal boundaries works in both directions.
+When you set boundaries with your significant other, you convey your individuality, dislikes, opinions, and personal convictions.
+Maintaining these boundaries - that is, acting in accordance with your convictions - inspires respect.
+  - respect lessens the urge to use emotional bullying or manipulation.
+When you say no, your spouse or partner won't consider your response arbitrary.
+He or she will be inclined to assume your decision is well-reasoned, and accept it at face value.
+  - given the above, the first step toward learning to say no to your spouse is to identify your dislikes, opinions, and convictions.
+Then, establish boundaries that reflect them.
+  - > as you know, I hate working on cars.
+But I'll be happy to take it to the shop for you
+  - > thanks for asking me.
+But I'd rather not go.
+I don't enjoy those types of converts.
+  - saying no to your spouse or partner in situations where you harbor strong opinions is empowering.
+Moreover, when you act according to your convictions, you strengthen the mutual bond of respect that connects the two of you.
 - **How To Say No To Your Children**
+  - saying no to kids is about setting clear boundaries.
+It's about articulating what you'll allow them to do and what you don't allow them to do, and setting their expectations accordingly.
+  - children have a tendency to test the rigidity of their parents' rules.
+Util they learn otherwise, a simple "no" is actually a "maybe" They presume there's a chance their parents will capitulate.
+  - they key is teaching them that you'll stand your ground once you've made a decision.
+A "no" will remain a "no" regardless of the tactics they employ in an attempt to change your mind.
+  - **negotiating an early "no"**
+    - > If I finish my chores, complete my homework, and take the dog for a walk, can I spend the night at Sarah's?
+      - this negotiating tactic shows the child understands the positive effect of meeting her responsibilities -> worth considering.
+    - > if you don't let me spend the night at Sarah's, I'm not going to do my chores
+      - this is nothing more than a thread, should immediately be dismissed.
+    - if you're receptive to negotiation, it's important that you only entertain positive arrangements.
+It encourages integrity and good character, and at the same time discourages impulsiveness.
+    - saying no to your kids is a matter of setting expectations and standing your ground.
+Once your kids realize that "no" really means "no," you'll face less manipulative behavior.

 - **How To Say No To Your Friends**
 - **How To Say No To Your Neighbors**
 - **How To Say No To Your Coworkers**
+  - asking requestors to follow up at a later time is a greaty way to gauge the urgency of a coworker's request.
+  - suggesting other coworkers who are more knowledgable and better qualified than you benefits you and the requestor.
+The requestor is given a more valuable resource to leverage while you're able to save time and resume your focus on your own work.
+  - rejecting requests by category gives you a hassle-free way to say no to coworkers.
+It's consistent with skill specialization in the workplace.
+  - the manner in which you turn down coworkers' requests is important.
+Don't make excuses.
+Don't invent reasons to decline requests.
+Be genuine and graceful, and own your decision.
+  - > Thanks for asking me, Sharon.
+I appreciate your confidence in me.
+But I don't want to break away from my own projects
+  - > I'm unskilled in that area, and therefore won't be much help to you.
+So I'm going to say no.
+  - There's no need to apologize.
+Nor is there a need to be evasive.
+Simply state your intention as clearly as possible.
+And take ownership of your decision by saying "I don't" or "I won't" instead of saying "I can't"

 - **How To Say No To Your Boss**
+  - there's value in communicating your limits.
+You'll not only manage your stress levels, but you'll also avoid being stretched too thin.
+The last thing you want is to take on new projects for which you have no time.
+Doing so is a recipe for frustration and failure.
+  - when responding to your boss, be forthright about your current workload and resulting lack of availability.
+Explain that you wouldn't be able to do a good job on the new project given everything else that's on your plate.
+If you're already working under pending deadlines, mention them.
+  - ask questions regarding to new project.
+When is it due?
+What does it involve?
+What skills are required?
+Will you need to coordinate activities among a group of participants?
+  - ask your boss to reprioritize your workload.
+Suggest postponing an existing project that's on your plate so you can devote your time and attention to the new project.
+  - if none of your current projects and tasks can be rescheduled, ask whether the new project can be postponed.
+For example, you might tell your boss that you'll have more bandwidth in 5 days, after you've completed your current deliverables.

 - **How To Say No To Your Clients**
+  - regcognize that turning down a client's project isn't a negative reflection of your service or professionalism.
+On the contrary, it shows that you know your limits and have a solid sense regarding how you want to run your business.
+  - second, provide a legitimate reason for declining the request.
+    - for example, you might say
+      - > I'm going to pass on this project because I don't have the resources (or skills) to do a good job for you.
+      - > I will be on vacation next month, so I don't have time to work on this for you
+    - reasons validate your decisions.
+A client who understands why you're turning down her request is more likely to forgive you for doing so.
+  - third, offer an alternative. if your lack of availability is preventing you from taking on a project, suggest a deadline that's further down the road.
+Or if you lack the skill set required to complete the project, refer your client to someone you trust who possesses the necessary skills.
+If you're simply not interested in the project, suggest a qualified peer who might be willing to take it on in your stead.
+  - by saying no to clients, you'll be setting the expectation that you will occasionally say no.

 - **How To Say No To Strangers**
 - **How To Say No To Yourself**